Who are the Arabs and What is the Pan-Arab Unity?

 So, before his death, Avraham sent away with presents all sons of the concubines (Hagar and Keturah) eastward, in the land of Arabia, to be far away from his son promised Yitschak and the land of Canaan.

-The Avrahamic Arabs from Yitschak: the Edomites
+The Avrahamic Arabs from Yitschak: The Edomites

 And the LORD said unto her: Two nations are in thy womb, and two peoples shall be separated from thy bowels; and the one people shall be stronger than the other people; and the elder shall serve the younger.
 And when her days to be delivered were fulfilled, behold, there were twins in her womb.
 And the first came forth ruddy, all over like a hairy mantle; and they called his name Esau.
 And after that came forth his brother, and his hand had hold on Esau’s heel; and his name was called Jacob.
 (Gen 25:23-26 JPS)

-The Aramean Arabs from Haran, Avraham’s brother: the Moabites and the Ammonites
+The Aramean Arabs from Haran, Avraham’s brother: The Moabites and the Ammonites

 Now these are the generations of Terach.
 Terach begot Avram, Nachor, and Haran; and Haran begot Lot.
 (Gen 11:27)

+Avram and Nachor left Ur, but Haran remained in the land.
+When Avram left, he took with him Lot the son of Haran, for whatever reason: something YHVH did not mention him when He commanded Avram to leave for the land of Canaan.
 Anyway, Lot left the Sodom with his two daughters just before the destruction of the wicked cities and fathered through incense two sons from his daughters: Moab and Ammon (Genesis 19).
 Thus, Avram inadvertently created the worst enemies (together with Ishmael) of his descendants: the Moabites and the Ammonites.
-(See Deu_23:3 (23:4) Had Avraham stayed faithful to YHVH’s commands to go to the land of Canaan with his wife Sarai and to wait for the promised son Yitschak, the world’s history would have been quite different today, would it not?
+(See Deu 23:3 (23:4) Had Avraham stayed faithful to YHVH’s commands to go to the land of Canaan with his wife Sarai and to wait for the promised son Yitschak, the world’s history would have been quite different today, would it not?
+For more insight on the Lot story, the reader may read the articles “As in the Days of Lot, Likewise, as in the Days of the Son of Man” and “The Palestinians, the Indigenous People of the Hashemite Kingdom of Jordan“.

 And the whole earth was of one language and of one speech.
 (Gen 11:1 JPS)

 Prior to Gen 11:1 all names have Hebrew meanings.
 However, after the confusion of the languages in Gen 11:7 and the origin of the seventy nations, non-Hebrew names began to appear in the text (with the exception of the names Shem’s descendants), which comes to tell us that the original language, prior to Gen 11:1, was Hebrew.
+The Hebraic names continue to appear in the Torah through the descendants of Shem, which indicates that the Hebrew language was preserved even after the confusion of the languages.
+The Hebrew word for language, safa, in Gen 11:1, also appears in Zep 3:9 when the prophet describes how all the nations of the world will have “pure language” in the end of days:

 For then will I turn to the peoples a pure language, that they may all call upon the name of the LORD, to serve Him with one consent.
 (Zep 3:9 JPS)